kianajfri/MovieFinder/README.md

 ## Live Demo
 - https://kianajfri.github.io/MovieFinder/
+- Note: Must be opened with a VPN to work.
 ## Features
 - Search movies, view details (poster, rating, genres, overview), and jump to a dedicated details page.
 - Popular movies with pagination and a hero carousel of highly rated titles.